Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

-   repeatedly posted comments are: a thank you message to the originator, a request for the originator to provide commonly missing information like version numbers or type of machine used, etc. Rather than typing the same comments all the time, SYS\_PRODUCT\_NAME allows project members to create a predefined set of responses.
+   repeatedly posted comments are: a thank you message to the originator, a request for the originator to provide commonly missing information like version numbers or type of machine used, etc. Rather than typing the same comments all the time, |SYSPRODUCTNAME| allows project members to create a predefined set of responses.
 Each canned response is defined by a name and by the body of the response.